Video Analytics

 Choosing the right video analytics tools depends on your specific needs and platform focus.
 However, here are some top contenders known for tracking video engagement across various platforms:

-• Gumlet Video Insights: Gumlet Video Insights packs a punch for tracking true video engagement, especially if video delivery and optimization are your focus.
+• Gumlet Video Insights: Gumlet Video Analytics packs a punch for tracking true video engagement, especially if video delivery and optimization are your focus.
 It goes beyond basic views and likes to reveal metrics like unique viewers, completion rates, and peak watch times, giving you a clear picture of how your audience interacts with your content.
 You can then analyze this data across devices, platforms, and demographics to understand specific audience behaviors and tailor your content and delivery for maximum impact.
 Gumlet doesn't just provide data; it offers actionable insights and a user-friendly interface, all included in their video hosting plans, making it a cost-effective option for getting the most out of your videos.

 • Google Analytics: Free and widely used, Google Analytics can track video engagement on your website through video tracking features.
 You can see metrics like average watch time, completion rate, and traffic sources.